Hoylake Lifeboat Station: History

 In 1898, the RNLI gave up their existing wooden boat house and site, to allow Hoylake Council to create an Esplanade.
 A new site was provided by the Mersey Docks and Harbour Board, and the council paid £200 towards the construction of a new lifeboat station, which cost £922, and was completed in 1899.
 The council also constructed a new slipway opposite the new boathouse at no cost to the RNLI.

-Hoylake was one of the first stations to trial a launch tractor, receiving a Clayton tractor T1 in 1921.
-They also got a new lifeboat in 1931.
+Hoylake was one of the first stations to trial a launch tractor, receiving a Clayton tractor (T1) in 1921.
+They also got a new lifeboat in 1931, Oldham (ON 750).
 She was the first of the new motor-powered lifeboats, with a single 35-hp engine, capable of 7.3 knots.

 The first of thirteen Fowler Challenger III amphibious tractors was introduced at Hoylake in 1953.

-With motor lifeboats at Hoylake and New Brighton, and one due at Rhyl, it was considered that there was enough lifeboat coverage for the area, and it was announced that Hilbre Island station would close in 1938.
+With motor lifeboats at Hoylake and New Brighton, and one due at Rhyl, it was considered that there was enough lifeboat coverage for the area, and it was announced that Hilbre Island lifeboat station would close in 1938.

-Nearly 110 years since the building of Hoylake's 1899 lifeboat station, at a cost of £922, a new station was constructed on the site of Hoylake's old open air baths, located about half a mile to the east of the old station, on the sea-side of North Parade.
-It followed two years of fundraising, and cost £2 million to construct.
+Nearly 110 years since the building of Hoylake's 1899 lifeboat station, at a cost of £922, a new station was constructed on the site of Hoylake's old open air baths in 2008, located about half a mile to the east of the old station, on the sea-side of North Parade.
+It followed two years of fundraising, and cost £2million to construct.

+In 2014, the long-serving lifeboat 12-005 Lady of Hilbre (ON 1163) was withdrawn from service.
+She was replaced by a brand-new state-of-the-art All-weather lifeboat, 13-06 Edmund Hawthorne Micklewood (ON 1313), and the special launch rig, known as the Shannon Launch and Recovery System or SLARS.
+The lifeboat, costing £2million, is 50% faster than the previous lifeboat, and is capable of 25 kn.
+Along with other donations, the lifeboat was primarily funded from the legacy of Miss Paulette Micklewood of Oxford, in memory of her father.